 January 25, 2010 — If your quick response to this question was 62, you might want to think a little harder.
 More and more information is coming out that supports the idea that you should wait as long as possible, particularly if you or your spouse had a high earning career.
 If you responded that you weren’t sure, that was a good answer, because the question is a surprisingly complex one and highly personal too.
 This article will review some of the key considerations you need to take into account before reaching your decision.
 Note: See our 2011 article, “10 Things You Need to Know Before You Start Taking Social Security“.

 First, to recap: For people born between 1943 and 1954, your full retirement age is 66 (for people born earlier it is few months younger; or older if you were born in a later year).
-If you were in born in 1946 and elect to start receiving your benefits this year (2011), you will get 93.3% of the monthly benefit you would receive if you waited until age 66.
+If you were in born in 1946 and elect to start receiving your benefits after 2012 you will get 100% of your Full Retirement Age (FRA) monthly benefit.
 If you delay taking benefits even longer (until a maximum of age 70), you will receive 8% more for each year you wait.
 You have the option of starting your benefits at age 62, although it will be reduced by 25% of the benefit paid at age 66.
 The longer you wait (up until age 70), the more you get.